 Traditional acupuncture works based on the belief that a ‘life force’ or energy flows through the body in channels known as meridians.
 In the Chinese language, this particular life force is known as Qi, pronounced as ‘chee.’

 Traditional practitioners who strictly adhere to ancient beliefs concerning acupuncture trust that when Qi does not freely flow through the body, illness can result.
-Additionally, they believe that acupuncture can successfully restore the flow of Qi, hence leading to extensive health restoration.
+Additionally, they believe that acupuncture can successfully restore the flow of Qi, leading to Foundation Repair and extensive health restoration.

 However, modern medical acupuncture involves the use of acupuncture only after a medical diagnosis.
 It largely includes the stimulation of sensory nerves in the muscles of the body and under the skin.
 The practice results in the body releasing natural substances such as pain-relieving hormones, especially endorphins.
 It is probably these naturally released hormones that are practically responsible for the beneficial effects of acupuncture.